ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-standard.md

 When a backup is no longer required for retention or archival purposes, it is normally deleted.
 If all the backups stored on a physical medium have been deleted, the medium itself is checked to determine if it is suitable to use again.

-If the medium is reusable, it must be securely erased in accordance with IAS5[link to follow], then placed back into stock for re-use.
+If the medium is reusable, it must be securely erased in accordance with NCSC guidance on [secure sanitisation of storage media](https://www.ncsc.gov.uk/guidance/secure-sanitisation-storage-media), then placed back into stock for re-use.

 If the medium is not reusable, it must be taken out of stock and marked with a `To Be Decommissioned` status in the system backup register until secure disposal takes place.
 The status is also updated in the CMDB.